ibranbhan/DataScienceProject_electricity_production/readme.md

 This project is not just a technical endeavor but a crucial step towards a more informed and sustainable future in global energy management.
 Through the intelligent application of data science techniques, it aspires to contribute to the broader dialogue on energy sustainability and efficiency.

 # Problem statment
-The core problem we want to solve is to predict the total electricity production in GWh for a country. using these variables
+The core problem we want to solve is to predict the total electricity production in a single type of energy ptoduct in GWh for a country.
-- Name of the country
-- The year of the data point
-- The month of the data point as a number
-- The type of energy product

 We will utilize advanced models such as Random Forest Regressor, Gradient Boosting Regressor, and Support Vector Regression (SVR) to uncover patterns, dependencies, and predictive factors in electricity production.

 # Objective
 The project aims to uncover underlying patterns, dependencies, and predictive factors in electricity production by applying sophisticated data science techniques like Random Forest Regressor, Gradient Boosting Regressor, and Support Vector Regression (SVR).